 Chester Cathedral has been built by generations of people expressing their Christian faith through craftsmanship.
 The cathedral stands in the Benedictine tradition of hospitality and welcome.
 It continues to be a living and working church where diverse people can gather to worship God and out of which a faithful community seeks to offer loving service to society.

 The opportunity to discover something new may lead to a first step through the doors.
 Encountering others who work and gather here and encountering God can follow.
-For some there may be a further step of faith still to be taken.
-Through invitation to worship, faithfulness to the Gospel and confident witness to Jesus Christ we need to help those who come to inquire about or explore Christian faith.
+For some, there may be a further step of faith still to be taken.
+Through an invitation to worship, faithfulness to the Gospel and confident witness to Jesus Christ we need to help those who come to inquire about or explore the Christian faith.

 The Very Revd Dr Tim Stratford

 Activities within the Strategic Plan are outlined in our WAGOLL (What A Good One Looks Like) document.
 You may view Chester Cathedral’s WAGOLL here.